 Authorized users on the AMEX Platinum cards also get lounge access, including a Priority Pass Select membership.
 But they will have to call the number for the appropriate card and talk to an AMEX representative to activate the benefit.

-Finding lounges to use with your AMEX Platinum cards are easy when you use the AMEX Lounge Collection website.
+Finding lounges to visit for free with your AMEX Platinum cards is easy when you use the AMEX Global Lounge Collection website.
 Just type in your location, and it will pinpoint a lounge near you!

 Folks who have AMEX Platinum cards like The Platinum Card® from American Express or The Business Platinum® Card from American Express can access Centurion Lounges, Priority Pass Select lounges, Delta lounges (when flying Delta the same day), and many more.
 It’s an amazing perk that can save you from spending money on food and drink in the pricey airport terminal.
 And it’s a great way to relax in a more private spot before your flight.

 Do you have a favorite lounge in the AMEX Global Lounge Collection network?
 Please share in the comments!

 Other Popular Million Mile Secrets Articles to Read